 1. Best Overall Winter Running Shoes

-For those who don't let snow and ice slow down their outdoor adventures, Saucony's Peregrine Ice+ 3 powers you through a new level of workout.
-Designed for the coldest and toughest conditions, it truly offers the best performance on icy trails with its PWRTRAC ICE outsole.
-Lightweight, flexible and especially comfortable, it keeps you warm with its water and trail debris resistant upper.
+Designed for the coldest and toughest seasons, the Peregrine Ice+ 3 shoes offer the best performance on slippery trails thanks to its PWRTRAC ICE outsole.
+Lightweight, flexible, and especially comfortable, it keeps you warm with its water and trail debris resistant upper.
 The 4mm slope makes it a good all-around shoe that's easy to adjust to.

 Price: 0.00$